 - 1. Bob is tall.
 Jim is taller than Bob.
 Lee is taller than Jim.
 Who is the tallest? - 2.
 Adria was happy.
 Mia was happier than Adria.
 Anthony was happier than Mia.
 Who was the happiest? - 3.
 Cotton Candy is light.
 Popcorn is heavier than Cotton Candy.
 A Candy Apple weights more than Popcorn.
 What weighs the most? - 4.
 Mark shot many baskets at the Keg Shot game near the Timber Splash Water Coaster.
 Ted shot more baskets than Mark.
 Ed shot more than Ted.
 Who shot the least number of baskets? - 5.
+Mary liked the Vertigo Theatre.
+Will liked the Vertigo Theatre more than Mary.
+Carl liked the movie more than Will.
+Who liked the movie most? - 6.
 The Crazy Cups go fast.
 The Caterpillar goes faster than the Crazy Cups.
 The Wipeout goes faster than the Caterpillar.
-What goes the slowest? - 6.
+What goes the slowest? - 7.
 A balloon floated high.
 The Giant Sky Wheel went higher than the balloon.
 A plane went higher than the Giant Sky Wheel.
-What was the highest? - 7.
+What was the highest? - 8.
 A kitten was small.
 The chipmunk was smaller than the kitten.
 The bird was smaller than the chipmunk.
 Who was the largest?